tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 - The use and issuance of Access Tokens **MUST** be monitored

-- Monitoring the Oauth flow **SHOULD** be performed for suspicious activity and regularly auditing logs can help detect and prevent potential security breaches.
+- Monitoring the OAuth 2.0 flow **SHOULD** be performed for suspicious activity and regularly auditing logs can help detect and prevent potential security breaches.
 This includes monitoring for anomalous requests, access attempts to unauthorised resources, and unusual client behavior.

 - Traditional logging, alerting and incident management practices also apply to APIs, along with additional considerations that **SHOULD** be applied: